dtinit/data-transfer-project/distributions/demo-google-deployment/bin/README.md

 #### Local development
 For local development only, secrets may be stored in gradle properties.
 Add any test secrets to your local _~/.gradle/gradle.properties_ file.
 A sample is provided in _gradle_example.properties_.
+This is controlled by configuring _cloud=LOCAL_ in your distribution's _common.yaml_.

 We also provide functionality for local instances to point to a test GCP project by specifying _cloud=GOOGLE_.
 The project this points to, as